-Treatment for Gabapentin Abuse and Addiction?
+Treatment for Gabapentin Abuse and Addiction

-Treatment for gabapentin/Neurontin abuse and addiction is available for successful recovery at the Alternative to Meds Center.
+Treatment for gabapentin/Neurontin abuse and addiction is available for a successful recovery at Alternative to Meds Center.
 Perhaps one of the most important first steps to conquering addiction is discovering that there are successful methods for treatment based on scientific, evidence-based protocols.

 Addiction responds to a variety of treatment methods which can include: